Coder8710/AI_heathcare_system/README.md

 fundamental health insights, guiding users towards professional medical consultations when necessary.
 The objective is to enhance healthcare accessibility and promote early intervention for skin-related concerns.

+For the AI chatbot, we will use an API for its integration into the system.
+The final platform will be put together using the most basic web technologies such as HTML, CSS, and JavaScript for the front end, and backend will be set up using frameworks like Flask or Django.

+Convolutional neural network (CNN) model which is capable of accurately identifying image is trained to recognize and predict various skin conditions accurately.